GagePielsticker/Galaxysim/README.md

 - 700+ active registered players

 # Where stuff is
-- Main game functionality in bot/lib/game.js
-- Main moderation functionality in bot/lib/moderation.js
+- Main bot functionality is handled in the bot/lib/ directory
 - commands in bot/commands/
 - site stored in site/